NHSDigital/vaccinations-app/infrastructure/README.md

 - Email (DNSTEAM (NHS ENGLAND) <england.dnsteam@nhs.net>) to verify the domain certificate.
 You will need to attach the domain records.
 - Wait for status to change to verified before you can run any terraform code.

+### AWS to Slack connection

+This is a one time setup that authorises AWS to post messages to Slack, for the purposes of alerting the developers when alarms are raised in AWS.

+- Go to AWS service - "Amazon Q Developer in chat applications" (previously called Chatbot)
+- Configure new client, and choose Slack as the client type
+- You might have to log in to Slack using the nhs.net account.
+Once in there, select the Slack workspace - "Digital Prevention Services"
+- Allow Chatbot to access the Slack workspace

 ### S3

 We need 3 buckets to be created manually, before IaC can start to provision infra for us.